sustrik/ribosome/README.md

 @9{x} => @8{x} => @7{x} => ... => @2{x} => @1{x} => @{x}
 ```

-Consider, for exmaple, this script:
+Consider, for exmaple, this Ruby script:

-*Ruby:*
 ```
 .name = "Alice"
 ..Hello, @1{name}!
 ```

-It compiles into this script:
+It compiles into this Ruby script:

 *Ruby:*
 ```